Shivam-Bhardwaj/RAP/README.md

 Supported model types: `uaas`, `probabilistic`, `semantic`, `baseline`

-## 📊 Evaluation
+## Evaluation

-**Note:** Evaluation results will be added after running experiments.
+Evaluation results will be added after running experiments.
 Metrics to include:

-- **Generalization:** Pose accuracy on held-out test sets and novel datasets
+- **Generalization**: Pose accuracy on held-out test sets and novel datasets
-- **Calibrated Uncertainty:** Correlation between predicted uncertainty and prediction error (UAAS)
+- **Calibrated Uncertainty**: Correlation between predicted uncertainty and prediction error (UAAS)
-- **Ambiguity Handling:** Multi-modal pose predictions in ambiguous scenes (Probabilistic)
+- **Ambiguity Handling**: Multi-modal pose predictions in ambiguous scenes (Probabilistic)
-- **Error Reduction:** Performance improvement over baseline RAP across benchmarks
+- **Error Reduction**: Performance improvement over baseline RAP across benchmarks

-## 📚 Citation
+## Citation

 If you use RAP-ID in your research, please cite both this work and the original RAP paper: